-Now, if the falconer can hunt with the bird every other day for a couple of weeks, she is probably ready to be released.
+Now, if the falconer can hunt with the bird every other day for a few weeks, and she is successful, then she is probably ready to be released.
 The drawback here is that this bird has not had parents to teach her caution, and many of these young birds fall prey to Great Horned Owls quickly.
 They seem to escape diurnal predators more easily.
 Some youngsters are more naturally cautious than others.

 Zorro was almost ready for release in December 2016 but the weather was dreadful, and Dr. Joseph asked me to keep him until spring.
 I wanted to watch out for his feather development during the molt, and monitor him for eye problems (WNV often scars the retina of infected birds) and neurological problems (also a danger with WNV).
 Zorro has shown some very mild odd neuro responses, occasional small repetitive motions someone who didn’t know him might not notice.
 They seem not to interfere with his thinking and actions.